 If you’re a recent graduate starting your career, you might be earning a lower wage.
 But professional mortgages are designed for people like you.
 They’re based on the idea that you’ll stay in your industry, and your income will increase over time.
 This makes you less risky to lenders, so they might offer you better rates.

 Many people don’t realise that lenders do not only operate at high street banks.
 There are specialist lenders and lenders that don’t have a high street branch presence.
 Seeking professional help from a mortgage broker with access to the whole market can make it easier and save you time finding the right lender for your personal circumstances.
 A mortgage broker can use their experience and expertise to provide you with advice and assist you with the application process.

-How does a student loan affect getting a mortgage?
+How does a student loan affect my mortgage application with a lender?

-What happens if I default on my student loan repayments?
+What happens to my home buying prospects if I default on student loan repayments?

-How do student loan repayments affect my pension contributions?
+How do student loan repayments interact with pension contributions and mortgage affordability?

 Student loan repayments are taken before your salary is assessed for pension contributions and could affect the disposable income considered for monthly mortgage payments, impacting the loan size you might receive.